SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Methods.rst

 They support the functionality of those instances, either by providing ways to access and modify their properties, or by providing useful functionality related to their purpose.
-Instance methods can be written in either function-style syntax or selector-style syntax.
+Instance methods have exactly the same syntax as functions.

 ..
 TODO: remove this last sentence once the syntaxes are unified.